spnda/fastgltf/README.md

 First of I compared the performance with embedded buffers that are encoded with base64.
 This uses the [2CylinderEngine asset](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/2CylinderEngine) which contains a 1.7MB embedded buffer. fastgltf includes an optimised base64 decoding algorithm that can take advantage of AVX2, SSE4, and Neon.
-With this asset, fastlgtf is **7.33 times faster** than tinygltf using RapidJSON and **2 times faster** than cgltf.
+With this asset, fastgltf is **7.33 times faster** than tinygltf using RapidJSON and **2 times faster** than cgltf.

 [![](https://cdn.discordapp.com/attachments/442748131898032138/1033801846621478942/Mean_time_parsing_2CylinderEngine_ms_7.png)][spreadsheet-link]